autopi-io/documentation/docs/developer_guides/how_to_use_bluepy.md

 1. Enable bluetooth from Advanced settings:
 ![Enable bluetoth](/img/guides/bluetooth_enable.jpg)

-## Using the built-in bluetooth extention
+## Using the Built-in Bluetooth Extention

 It is possible to use the [bluetooth.scan](/core/commands/core-commands-bluetooth/#bluetoothscan) command to remote scanning for bluetooth device using the built in cloud terminal.

-## Custom software for basic BluePy usage
+## Custom Software for Basic bluepy Usage
 A great example of using the AutoPi edge devices full functionality, is teh usage of [creating custom services](/cloud/device_management/services/create-custom-services/).
 Using this extendabilty of the devices you utilize the full functionality of the bluepy library on the device.

-### Scanning for Devices - Custom Code example
+### Scanning for Devices - Custom Code Example

 ```python
 from bluepy.btle import Scanner, DefaultDelegate